sebastianheide/pdf-ocr-ts/README.md

     });
 })();
 ```
 To generate log output, pdf-ocr-ts supports logging frameworks.
-It ships with the most simple logger `simpleLog` and supports any logger with the call signature `type Logger = (level: string, message: string) => void;`.
+It ships with the most simple logger `simpleLog` and supports any logger with the call signature `(level: string, message: string) => void;` (see `./utils/Logger.ts`).
 ```javascript
 import PdfOcr from "./PdfOcr";
 import { simpleLog } from "./utils/Logger";